There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Con: Overwhelming Visuals (-2pts)

 One of my biggest concerns going into this movie was the potentially overwhelming level of visual effects and dimensional travel.
 The opening sequence was a little overwhelming, but it introduced the craziness that would be shown later.
 Another potentially overwhelming scene came later when Doctor Strange was introduced to the mystical arts.
 I did not think it was a huge issue, because it was meant to overwhelm the character of Stephen Strange and we are experiencing everything from his perspective, so we should be as overwhelmed as he was.
-Regardless, this scene was somewhat of a hallucinogenic trip, and may be too ridiculous for some viewers.
+Regardless, this scene was somewhat of a hallucinogenic trip and may be too ridiculous for some viewers.
 My advice to those people would be to just sit through it, the movie gets a lot better.

 Pro: Mordo & Wong (+4pts)

 These two side characters provided some of my favorite parts of this movie.
 Wong (Benedict Wong), and his banter with Dr. Strange, provided a lot of comedic moments, and I am sure that Wong will end up being a fan favorite.
-Mordo (Chiwetel Ejiofor) played a more significant role, and was an important complimentary character to Doctor Strange.
+Mordo (Chiwetel Ejiofor) played a more significant role and was an important complementary character to Doctor Strange.
 I left the movie very interested in learning this character’s backstory, how he came to find the Ancient One and why.
 Both of these characters—Mordo and Wong—formed intriguing relationships with Doctor Strange and I had a lot of fun watching them both on screen.

 Con: Second Credit Scene (-2pts)

 There were two credit scenes in Doctor Strange, and the first was after the cinematic credits.
 It was not a long wait and it was a fun scene between Doctor Strange and another character.
 The second credit scene was at the very end of the scrolling credits.
 This scene was not shocking, but it was a significant scene, in terms of the plot of this movie.
 The scene was fine, but I think it would have worked better if it had been included before the credits began, and not as a second credit scene.
-The scene was a pretty big cliffhanger, which setup a potential storyline for a future Doctor Strange movie.
+The scene was a pretty big cliffhanger, which set up a potential storyline for a future Doctor Strange movie.
 It will not be a hugely satisfying scene for some people, but I think that is due to the wait, rather than due to the scene itself.
 I liked the scene for what it implied will happen down the road, but making it a credit scene made it feel like somewhat of a disappointment.

 Grade: B+ (86pts)

 I was definitely interested in this movie before going in to see it.
 Marvel had a strong track record leading up to this movie, but none had looked more daring than this one.
-The mind-bending visual effects, dimensions, and magic was a lot to introduce in one movie.
+The mind-bending visual effects, dimensions, and magic were a lot to introduce in one movie.
 The movies in the Marvel Cinematic Universe had not been "realistic" before, but the worlds that the unrealistic characters were in were mostly realistic.
 This movie took a giant step toward the more mystical side of Marvel, and I think it worked pretty well.

 The movie was not perfect, but there was a lot to like.
 It had all of the mind-bending visual effects that Inception had, but added a bunch of sorcerers fighting each other with magic.
 The visual effects were overwhelming and ridiculous at times, but they were mostly epic, and the action sequences were great, but that is not all this movie was.
 I liked the redemption story that Doctor Strange was on, and I liked the character of the Ancient One a lot.
 Unfortunately, this movie fell into the same trap that many Marvel movies before it have fallen into, as the primary antagonist felt generic and severely underdeveloped.
 The movie was not perfect, but it was pretty good.
-It was a familiar redemption story, but had incredible, epic visual effects, which made this movie a lot of fun.
+It was a familiar redemption story but had incredible, epic visual effects, which made this movie a lot of fun.